-You are hereby cordially invited to attend the seventh public STIAS lecture of 2012.
+You are hereby cordially invited to attend the second public STIAS lecture of 2013.
 This presents an opportunity to SU researchers and students, as well as members of the public, to learn more about the work of STIAS fellows.

-and STIAS fellow will present a talk with the title:
+On this occasion Nobel laureate Prof. Harald zur Hausen of the German Cancer Research Centre and currently a STIAS fellow will present a talk with the title:

 Place Con de Villiers lecture hall, JC Smuts building, Stellenbosch University

 Take the foot bridge over Merriman avenue from the Neelsie.

 We look forward to welcoming you at this event – not to be missed!